brndnmtthws/draft-js-prism-plugin-ng/README.md

 ## License

+This is a fork of [`draft-js-prism-plugin`](https://github.com/withspectrum/draft-js-prism-plugin) with updated dependencies.

 This code uses the [`draft-js-prism` decorator](https://github.com/SamyPesse/draft-js-prism) by [@SamyPesse](https://github.com/SamyPesse) and is based on code extracted from the [`draft-js-markdown-shortcuts-plugin`](https://github.com/ngs/draft-js-markdown-shortcuts-plugin) by [@ngs](https://github.com/ngs).

 Licensed under the MIT License, Copyright ©️ 2017 Space Program Inc. See [LICENSE.md](LICENSE.md) for more information.